thradams/cake/README.md

 https://github.com/thradams/cake

 ## MSVC build instructions
-Open the Developer Command Prompt of visual studio.
-Go to the *src* directory and type
+Open the Developer Command Prompt of Visual Studio.
+Go to the `src` directory and type

 ```
 cl build.c && build
 ```

-This will build *cake.exe*, then run cake on its own source code.
+This will build `cake.exe`, then run cake on its own source code.

 ## GCC on Linux build instructions